kokouaserge/ai-patterns/docs/patterns/compose.md

 ## Overview

-The compose pattern allows you to combine multiple resilience patterns into a single, reusable function by **nesting them directly** for clear and explicit control flow.
+The compose pattern allows you to combine multiple resilience patterns into a single, reusable function.
+There are **two approaches** for composition:

+1. **Direct nesting** - Explicit pattern composition by nesting function calls
+2. **Middleware composition** - Functional composition using the `compose()` function

 ### Key Features